BelaPlatform/bela_newBlog/docs/_posts/2018-10-12-bela-AR-VR-binaural-spatial-audio.markdown

 author: bela
 ---

-In this post we discuss how Bela can be used to prototype immersive interactive audio, the main topic of the Soundstack 2018 Bela Mini workshop led by Becky Stewart.
+In this post we discuss how Bela can be used to prototype immersive interactive audio scenes, the main topic of the Soundstack 2018 Bela Mini workshop led by Becky Stewart.

 {% include single-image.html fileName="soundstack-2018/hot-bela-blue.jpg" %}